July 20, 2021

 Newark has been synonymous with urban failure in the USA for many years.
 It continues to face tremendous challenges – high crime, low budgets, difficulties in educating its youth and more.

-Baraka’s approach (like the project director in the first example above) is winning over constituents and even critics.
+Baraka’s leadership approach (like the project director in the first example above) is winning over constituents and even critics.
 Todd R. Clear, the provost and a professor of criminal justice at Rutgers University-Newark, confessed to having been worried about the new mayor coming in.
-“Now I’m really engaged, I’m all in,” he said, impressed by the mayor’s energy in dealing with crime, his willingness to enlist help and push the police and residents out of their traditional postures.
+“Now I’m really engaged and inspired, I’m all in,” he said, impressed by the mayor’s energy in dealing with crime, his willingness to enlist help and push the police and residents out of their traditional postures.

 “I am as encouraged about what’s going on in Newark with public safety as I’ve ever been.
 He realizes that he can’t do this out of City Hall,” Mr Clear said, “This is sort of like making everyone mayor.”